-mid-13c., "division, portion of a whole," from Old French part "share, portion; character; power, dominion; side, way, path," from Latin partem (nominative pars) "a part, piece, a share, a division; a party or faction; a part of the body; a fraction; a function, office," related to portio "share, portion," from PIE root *pere- (2) "to grant, allot."
+mid-13c., "division, portion of a whole, element or constituent (of something)," from Old French part "share, portion; character; power, dominion; side, way, path," from Latin partem (nominative pars) "a part, piece, a share, a division; a party or faction; a part of the body; a fraction; a function, office," related to portio "share, portion," from PIE root *pere- (2) "to grant, allot."

 It has replaced native deal (n.) in most senses.
 Meaning "an allotted portion, a share" is from c.
 1300; that of "a share of action or influence in activity or affairs, role, duty" is by late 14c.
 The theatrical sense (late 15c.) is from an actor's "share" in a performance (The Latin plural partis was used in the same sense).
 In music, "one of the voices or instruments in a concerted piece" (1520s).
 Sense of "separate piece of a machine" is by 1886.
 Meaning "the division of the hair on the head when dressing it" is by 1890, American English; the earlier word for this was parting (1690s).

 As an adjective from 1590s.
 Late Old English part "part of speech" did not survive and the modern word is considered a separate borrowing.
 Phrase for the most part "most, the greatest part" is from late 14c.
 To take part "participate" is from late 14c.